AuroSampad2003/User-Management-System/README.md

 Edit the hibernate.cfg.xml file in the src/main/resources folder to match your MySQL credentials (database name, username, password).

 ### 3. Deploy to Apache Tomcat
--Package your project into a .war file.
+Package your project into a .war file.

--Deploy the .war file to your Apache Tomcat server's webapps directory.
+Deploy the .war file to your Apache Tomcat server's webapps directory.

 ### 4. Run the Project
 Start the Tomcat server.